 MCTS ensures that all safety risk mitigations that are put in place are appropriate, adhered to and effective.
-Through the safety component of SMS, we actively monitor operations, safety reporting processes, inspections and other workplace activities to ensure the desired goals are met without the introduction of additional risks.
+Through the safety component of SMS, we actively monitor operations, safety reporting processes, inspections, and other workplace activities to ensure the desired goals are met without the introduction of additional risks.
+MCTS also investigates occurrences that resulted in an event without any personal injury in which any damage to facilities, equipment, rolling stock, or infrastructure does not disrupt the operations of MCTS.